 Loneliness is often cited as one of the cons, if not the con of nomading.
 I don’t think I agree completely, since this lifestyle gives you the freedom to bounce around and visit friends and family all over the world.
 I went to Kuala Lumpur and Penang to visit family (also because I found a cheap flight via AirAsia).

 Then 2 of my best friends were gonna be in Japan from Canada, so of course I had to meet them there.
 It was our first big trip together, and it was pretty amazing. ❤ I also got to see a good English friend from my time in Tokyo (2009-10), and a Japanese girl I met in Halifax in 2008.

 August & September: Taiwan

 I am pretty well travelled in Asia since I lived in Singapore for 13 years and it was easy to travel to other parts of Asia from there, but I had never been to Taiwan.
 Plus I thought this would be a great opportunity to practice my barely used and barely there second language.

 I spent 2 weeks in Taipei, 2 weeks in Hualien, a couple of days in Dulan trying to surf, and 2 weeks in Kaohsiung.
 Man, Taiwan is pretty amazing.
-Each of these cities have their own character, local dishes despite not being that far from each other.
-Traveling between them is so easy too with the regular train on the east coast or the high speed rail on the west.
-Or even hitchhiking 😉 Their high speed rail looks (and performs) exactly like Japan’s bullet train, but at a fraction of the cost.
+Each of these cities has their own character, local dishes despite not being that far from each other.
+Traveling between them is so easy too with the regular train on the east coast or the high-speed rail on the west.
+Or even hitchhiking 😉 Their high-speed rail looks (and performs) exactly like Japan’s bullet train, but at a fraction of the cost.